 1. Follow guidelines & stay home

-As the article ‘Half of Uruguay’s coronavirus cases traced to a single guest at a society party’ shows, not staying home can be the least compassionate thing you could do.
+As the data show, not staying home can be the least compassionate thing you could do.
 Therefore, staying home is one of the main ways you can show compassion for everyone during the coronavirus crisis.

 One of the most effective methods of helping stop the spread of coronavirus is social distancing.
 Staying at home more will help you prevent hospitals from being overrun and reduce deaths.
 People all over the world are practicing similar measures.